 I was planning to restore Sole Fundamentals back to a six-week program this year with tuition at $995.
 But since I was also feeling overwhelmed last year, I didn’t get around to updating the information page about the program.
 When I recently looked at the webpage, I realized that it still promised that Sole Fundamentals would be available with Sole Circle membership.

-Since I keep my word, I’m going to offer access to the four-month version of Sole Fundamentals as part of Sole Circle membership this Spring 2021.
-This will be the last opportunity for you to enroll in Sole Fundamentals and save 50% off the regular tuition, while also getting a year of ongoing support.
+Since I keep my word, I’m going to offer access to the four-month version of Sole Fundamentals as part of Sole Circle membership this Summer 2021.
+This will be the last opportunity for you to enroll in Sole Fundamentals and save almost 50% off the regular tuition, while also getting a year of ongoing support.

 In the Sole Circle, you’re supported through the monthly Q&A Tea Time where you can also submit questions in advance if you can’t join live.
 There’s also the monthly Point Practice for accountability, meeting fellow students from around the world and the invaluable point lab where I walk you through how to locate points using photos of feet submitted by students.
 Seeing a variety of different shapes and sizes helps you better locate reflexology points on yourself and on others.

 Sole Circle also includes a new course or workshop every month, and many of these are exclusive to the Sole Circle because I can teach more advanced concepts when students have my ongoing support.
 For the soul and sole connection, there’s a quarterly Dragon Spirit Circle, exclusive Dragon Spirit meditations, and 30-day challenges where everyone supports each other.
 Plus, you also get 20% savings off Sole Mastery.
 That program is the whole enchilada when it comes to learning the Traditional Chinese Method of Reflexology.

 Enrollment in the Sole Circle will be opening up in mid-July 2021.